 - 2001 – Amsterdam, Netherlands (Kick-off of International Year of Volunteers)

 - 2011 – Singapore (Kick-off of the 10th anniversary of the International Year of Volunteers)

 - 2018 – Augsburg, Germany

 World Youth Volunteer Conferences

 Between world conferences, IAVE sponsors regional conferences.
-These are opportunities for more people to participate and to discuss both global and regional issues.
-The schedule for 2015 includes:
+These are opportunities for more people to participate and to discuss both global and regional issues:

-- The Third Arab Nations Regional Conference – Manama, Bahrain – November 12-14
+- 3rd Arab Nations Regional Volunteer Conference – Manama, Bahrain (November, 2015)

 Regional conferences always include either a companion youth conference or integration of youth participants and presenters into the conference program.

 The World Summit for Youth Volunteering, held every 10 years, the first in Tokyo, Japan in 2001; the second in Barranquilla, Colombia in 2011.

 The first Global Dialogue on Corporate-NGO Volunteer Partnerships, held in London in December 2012 with a focus on disaster settings, explored both the dynamics of partnerships and the role of corporate volunteers in the whole spectrum of disaster-related activities.
 View the report of this dialogue.